tristanhimmelman/HidingNavigationBar/README.md

 #Usage

-`HidingNavigationBarManager` is the class with which you need to interface with to make the magic happen.
+`HidingNavigationBarManager` is the class that you need to interface with to make the magic happen.

-The first step is to add a `HidingNavigationBarManager` member variable of to your view controller.
-Initialize the variable in `viewDidLoad`, passing in the view controller instance and the UIScrollView instance that will control the hiding/showing of the navigation bar.
+The first step is to add a `HidingNavigationBarManager` member variable to your view controller.
+Initialize the variable in `viewDidLoad` function, passing in the view controller instance and the UIScrollView instance that will control the hiding/showing of the navigation bar.

 Then you need to relay the following UIViewController lifecycle functions to the `HidingNavigationBarManager` instance: